 Day trips to hot springs and the Wakhan Valley

-PECTA homestay network access across the Pamirs
+Pamiri homestay network across the Pamirs

 Plan Your Khorog Trip